xaddison/blog-expertisy/src/content/index.md

 ![](assets/images/prototypehype-logo-t.png "Easy Expertisy | Tools we trust and recommend we promote for the good of all humanity")

 Like this site?
-You can click the button to deploy a copy to Netlify and start for FREE!
+You can click the test a change deploy button to deploy a copy to Netlify and start for FREE!

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg#netlify-button)](https://app.netlify.com/start/deploy?repository=https://github.com/wernerglinka/metalsmith-netlify-starter)